liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 3.2.20  (2026/09/) =
 * use setHTML, improvement in security over innerHTML
+* fix csv/print reports from within the booking screen

 = 3.2.19  (2026/09/22) =
 * fdatepicker update